Unknowners/Not-Only-Bitcoin-Tips/README.md

 - Campaign creation and retrieval
 - Data persistence on Internet Computer

+#### Recent Fixes

+**Canister Upgrade Data Preservation (Fixed)**

+Previously, there was a critical issue where campaign data was lost during canister upgrades due to incorrect order of operations in the `postupgrade` system function.
+This has been resolved:

+- **Problem**: The `campaigns` array was cleared before being used to restore the `campaignsMap`, causing all campaigns to disappear after upgrades
+- **Solution**: Modified `postupgrade` to create local copies of stable arrays before clearing them, ensuring data is preserved during HashMap restoration
+- **Impact**: All campaigns and users are now correctly preserved during canister upgrades

+For testing upgrade functionality, see the [TESTING.md](TESTING.md) file for detailed upgrade test scenarios.

 ### Frontend (React)

 The frontend is built with React and provides: